A Postcard from Denmark

 - Health visiting and home doctor

-Our health visitor offer is changing from nearly only visits at home in the family to group teachings for both parents on systematic themed teaching.
-All this is to build up a confident knowledge for the parents to understand the need of the baby and to help the parents build up a feeling of still deeper connection to the child.
+Our health visitor offer is changing from nearly only visits at home in the family to group teachings for both parents on systematic themed education.
+All this is to build up knowledge for the parents to understand the need of the baby and to help the parents build up a feeling of still deeper connection to the child.
 All this is also meant to prevent child abuse and violence.

 As Health Visitors we are obliged to work together with the families and their doctors, social authorities to help children who are in danger of not thriving.

 We talk with the families about preventing accidents, how to make healthy food, how to help the children to sleep enough and to be stimulated emotionally, physically and to support the motor development.
 We do a screening for depression at 8 weeks and maybe again later.